 Before you can define the objective you have to know where you are through some sort of comprehensive assessment.
 I see so many times folks get wrapped up in trying to perfect one drill; that is so narrow in vision hopefully you can recognize all you are doing is training to pass a qualification.
 That is a major pet peeve of mine, where instead of having a comprehensive training curriculum all folks do is focus on one aspect to the overall collection of skill sets.
 In so doing, they become lopsided.
 Sort of like the picture I posted a few blogs back of the guy in the gym who only did upper body…you are unbalanced.
 More importantly you fall short of reaching your potential.

-To summarize; practicing right means taking the time to do a good assessment.
+To summarize; practicing right means starting with a good assessment.
 Then developing a well thought out plan that looks at the micro and macro view.
 Collect as much data as you can and track your progress or failures.
 Sometimes the path isn’t always straight, but a good plan is your map towards your destination.